DrRedBear/GTAO-Py-Script/FAQ.md

 3. Question regarding alternative apps
    - Is it better than AHK no save scripts?
-     - i would say so, because my python script is more stable and safer than AHK, because while python is a coding language with multiple uses, AHK, while also having multiple uses it is often related to the use of macro cheats in games, makin it less safe and more likely to cause a ban
+     - i would say so, because my python script is more stable and safer than AHK, because while python is a coding language with multiple uses, AHK, while also having multiple uses it is often related to the use of macro cheats in games, making it less safe and more likely to cause a ban
      - but in other hand, while my script uses text inputs to trigger it's options, AHK often uses keyboard shortcuts for it, which may be quicker
    - Is it better than Powershell no save scripts?
      - Yes, it works pretty much the same as powershell scripts, however it is safer, more stable and quicker than powershell scripts